geoffroyjabouley/fpdb/dev_env_setup/win64/README.md

 Requirement ?
 ----

-* A working internet connection
+* A working internet connection (approx 500MB of dependencies to download)

 Notes
 ----